syncfusion-content/uwp-docs/uwp/SfPivotChart/OLAP/Getting-Started.md

 {% endhighlight %}

+{% highlight vb %}

+Imports Windows.UI.Xaml.Controls
+Imports Syncfusion.UI.Xaml.PivotChart

+Namespace SfPivotChartDemo

+    Public NotInheritable Partial Class MainPage
+        Inherits Page

+        Public Sub New()
+            Me.InitializeComponent()
+            Dim pivotChart As SfPivotChart = New SfPivotChart() pivotChart.Name = "PivotChart1"
+            Root_Grid.Children.Add(pivotChart)
+        End Sub
+    End Class
+End Namespace

+{% endhighlight %}

+{% endtabs %}

-## Adding Service Reference to Project
+## Adding service reference to project

-N> The following steps explain about how to refer the online service in Universal Windows Platform application in-order to bind the cube information in SfPivotChart.
+N> The following steps explain about how to refer the online service in Universal Windows Platform application to bind the cube information in the SfPivotChart.
 The service URL used here refers our demo Cube - “Adventure Works”, mainly for illustration purpose.
 To create your own WCF service, please refer the topic of [Creating WCF Service Application.](http://help.syncfusion.com/uwp/sfpivotchart/getting-started#creating-wcf-service-application).

-After initializing SfPivotChart control, right click on **References** and select **Add Service Reference** option.
+After initializing SfPivotChart control, right-click the **References** and select the **Add Service Reference**.

-In “Add Service Reference” window, enter the following address and click “Go” button to add the online service.
+In “Add Service Reference” window, enter the following address and click “Go” to add the online service.

 [http://bi.syncfusion.com/OlapUWPTestService/OlapManager.svc](http://bi.syncfusion.com/OlapUWPTestService/OlapManager.svc)

 Also change the default service namespace from "ServiceReference1" to "OlapManagerService" so that it will be easier to identify the OLAP service later.
-Finally click “OK” button to add the service reference.
+Finally click “OK” to add the service reference.

-Include the following namespace in code-behind for using OlapDataManager and OlapReport in the application.
+Include the following namespace in code-behind for using the OlapDataManager and OlapReport in the application.

  * Syncfusion.Olap.UWP.Manager
  * Syncfusion.Olap.UWP.Reports

-Then include the following code to initialize the OlapDataManager and to create OlapReport through loaded event of SfPivotChart control.
+Then include the following code to initialize the OlapDataManager and to create the OlapReport through the loaded event of the SfPivotChart control.

+{% tabs %}

 {% highlight c# %}